sayya9/ansible-k8s-deploy-proj/README.md

 =======
 Available variables are listed below. (see inventory/example/group_vars/all.yml, example is your server name):

-chart_repo_name variable is helm chart repo name, it is used by the command blew.
+chart_repo_name variable is helm chart repo name, it is used by the command below.

 chart_repo_name variable